paultopia/math4ls/probability.md

 2. Host offers, you're stubborn and never switch: always produces the same outcome as if the host never gave you a chance to switch.
 Hence 1/3 of the time.

-3. Always switch: wins whenever a stubborn player would lose and loses whenever the stubborn player would win; therefore wins 2/3 of the time.
+3. Always switch: wins whenever a stubborn player would lose and loses whenever the stubborn player would win; therefore the switcher wins 2/3 of the time.

+Here's still another way to think of the problem: suppose instead of 3 doors, there are 100 doors, and the host opens 98 of them.
+Does switching seem more plausible now?